 Ojiyama-yaki is Revived with the Town’s Support

 The Ojiyama Ceramic Factory is the only kiln preserving the history of Ojiyama-yaki today.
-It is run by the two owners, Yasushi Takeuchi and Reona Kodama.
+It is run by the two masters of the kiln, Yasushi Takeuchi and Reona Kodama.

 The origins of Ojiyama-yaki date back to the end of the Edo Period, around 1818 (Bunsei Period, 1818-1830).